Hasrox/Megabonk_Arabic_localization/README.md

 Fan Arabic patch for **Megabonk 1.0.69**.

 Drag-and-drop install.
 No extra tools.
-Do not replace `settings.json`.

 ## Download

 Get the pack zip from the latest GitHub Release: